novoalab/epitranscriptomic_fingerprinting/README.md

 ## General Description
+The scripts used in the manuscript 'Epitranscriptomic fingerprinting reveals tissue-of-origin and tumor signatures'

 ## Analyis of the Data

 ### 1. Identification of differentially modified sites

 ```
+The script used to identify differentially modified sites across tissues and neuronal cells can be found in folders Figure_1 and Figure_2.
 ```
 ### 2. Replicability of rRNA modification patterns across conditions